 How do we begin to restore our Ecosystem?

 Ecological Restoration & Rehabilitation can include the reintroduction of native species, replanting in disturbed areas, removal of non-native plants and weeds which can negatively affect the natural ecosystem, reforestation and maintaining our natural habitats such as estuaries, peat bogs, and sand dunes.

 What Ecological Programs are happening around the world?

 The Great Green Wall – It is an African led initiative to grow 8,000km of natural world across Africa 15% of this target has already been achieved.

 Pakistan’s Tree Tsunami – A billion trees were planted by the government by 2017.
 Over 350,000 hectares of trees were planted.
 It was so successful that the government launched another plan to plant an additional 10 million trees by 2023.

-Peruvian Amazon – The Peruvian government have been training farmers how to grow sustainably.
+Peruvian Amazon – The Peruvian government has been training farmers on how to grow sustainably.
 This has resulted in hundreds of new jobs and hundreds of hectares of forestry being regenerated.

-Maiden Island Reef – Restoration of the Reef using Reef Balls has resulted in 5,000 new corals colonies consisting of more than 30 species.
+Maiden Island Reef – Restoration of the Reef using Reef Balls have resulted in 5,000 new corals colonies consisting of more than 30 species.

 Prime Hook National Wildlife Refuge – 4,000 acres of wetlands have been restored in Delaware reducing flooding and erosion naturally.